appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/network-access.md

 ## Installing Appcircle Runner Macos Virtual Machine

-This section covers the installation process of the Appcircle runner with virtual machine [Appcircle provides](./self-hosted-runner/installation#macos-vm).
+This section covers the external resource domains during the installation process of the Appcircle runner with a virtual machine [Appcircle provides](./self-hosted-runner/installation#macos-vm).

 - `homebrew`
   - raw.githubusercontent.com